HEPTACOM/heptaconnect-docs/docs/guides/contributor/build-flow-components.md

 ### Job handling

 The job has been dispatched to be handled separately from the current PHP process.
-When the job is ready to execute it needs to be handled again.
+When the job is ready to execute, it needs to be handled.
 The `FindJobHandler` will track the job processing state, read the jobs' payload and pass the job payload to the `FindService`.
+On finishing the `Find` job, a follow-up `Reception` job should be generated, when the route capability allows it.

 ### Route capability usage